img 3341

 Anyway, I was contacted back in 2017 by a gentleman who told me he had a collection of electronics, parts and equipment he wanted to offload and wondered if I would like to make an offer on it.
 I got together with my friend Jason (The Speaker Doctor) and we drove over for a look.

 The guy had a ton of stuff including this almost pristine but broken Nakamichi 670ZX and some other stuff including broken power supplies and a Lenco turntable.
-I made an offer to take the lot, which he accepted.
-I started working on the 670ZX in January of 2018, in my original workshop, so you’ll see some old images from before I set up my big second workshop.
+I made an offer on the lot, which he accepted.
+I started working on the 670ZX in January 2018, in my original workshop, so you’ll see some old images from before I set up the big new one.

-I got lots done initially, including replacing rear belts and idler tyre, overhauling and lubricating the entire mech, fixing stuck meters etc. What stopped me though, and one reason I generally don’t overhaul customer Nakamichi cassette decks was the pain of having to remove and service the seized pinch roller assemblies, one of many issues that can be lurking in decks like this.
+I got lots done initially, including replacing rear belts and idler tyre, overhauling and lubricating the entire mech, fixing stuck meters etc. What stopped me though, and one reason I generally don’t overhaul customer Nakamichi cassette decks was the pain of having to remove and service the seized pinch roller assemblies, one of many issues that can be lurking in a Nak.

 Features

-The 670X was a midrange machine for Nakamichi, but that was far above even the highest-level offerings from many other manufacturers.
-It perhaps lacked a few features found on other machines, but that said, like the other three head Naks, this deck has features that allow it to make superb recordings and extract the most from cassette tapes.
+The 670X was perhaps only a midrange machine for Nakamichi, but it was far above even the highest-level offerings from many other manufacturers.
+It lacked a few features found on other machines, but like the other three head Naks, this deck has features that allow it to make superb recordings and extract the most from cassette tapes.
 That’s why people spent the huge amounts of money needed to acquire decks like these.

-I perhaps have a slightly different perspective on Naks.
-Some imagine that all Naks are incredible, but the 4xx and 5xx series for example are some of my least favourite cassette decks.
-What really sets the better Nakmichi decks apart though is how they sound and this is why many folks are still drawn to them, myself included.
+I may have a slightly different perspective on Naks, based on owning and working on them.
+Some imagine that all Nakamichi cassette decks are incredible, but the 4xx and 5xx series for example are some of my least favourite cassette decks of any of the more serious machines.
+What really sets the better Nakmichi decks apart though is how they sound.
+This is why many folks are still drawn to them, myself included.

 Nakamichi ZX-7